 If you accept the offer of accommodation you will be required to fill out the acceptance documents.
-A Customer Services Officer will contact you within a few days after you have accepted the property to organise a sign up appointment, where you will need to read and sign the Tenancy Agreement.
+A Housing Officer will contact you to arrange an appointment where you will complete the tenancy agreement sign up process.

 You will be required to pay two (2) weeks rent in advance at the Post Office before you sign the Tenancy Agreement.

-If you decline the offer of accommodation, you must complete a Decline Reasons form.
+If you decline the offer of accommodation, you must complete a Reason for Refusing an Offer of Rental Accommodation form.
 You should contact your local Housing Office

 to discuss your reasons for decline and to be provided with a form.

 You may be asked to provide supporting documentation dependent on your circumstances.
-Your reasons are assessed and if they are considered to be invalid according to the Department's policy, your application may be withdrawn from the waiting list.
-If your reasons are considered valid, you will remain on the waiting list for one final valid offer of accommodation.
+Your reasons are assessed and if they are considered to be unreasonable according to the Department's policy, your application may be withdrawn from the waiting list.
+If your reasons are considered reasonable, you will remain on the waiting list.

-Before you decline a property it is important to discuss your reasons with a Customer Services Officer so you understand the consequences.
+Before you refuse a property it is important to discuss your reasons with a Housing Officer so you can make an informed decision.